agro23/GummiCompany/README.md

 ## Methodology and Comments

-I'm starting out with the travel blog website as my example template because it is constructed to be a blog.
-I will adapt Experiences into Blog entries, People as Users and places as Products.
-Once CRUD is up and running I will experiment with styles then move on to separating Admins from Users.
-Lastly I will implement tests as I learn them next week and the refactor the code and polish the UI as applicable.
+I started with the travel blog website as my example template because it is constructed to be a blog.
+I adapted the Experiences/Locations/People into individual models for Users, Reviews, and Products but they ended up having no relation to their originators from the Travel site.
+I got CRUD up and running and did some work with styles the first week and I started some tests during this second week.
+Unfortunately I ran into migration errors that have eaten into my time.
+I will complete the project during the upcoming week.
+I still have to implement user sign up, adding reviews to products, seeing the top three products on the site's landing page, and a few other things.

 ## Technologies Used